Brave Fencer Musashi: Development

 Executive producer Hironobu Sakaguchi stated that the idea for the game first came up in February 1997.
 The original idea for Brave Fencer Musashi was having Miyamoto Musashi fighting in an alternate world from where he belonged.
-While the game was conceptualized as action-oriented, Musashi was originally meant to be a wanderer.
-However, he was later changed to an itinerant Samaritan in order to have him interacting and helping other characters.
+While the game was conceptualized as action-oriented, Musashi was originally meant to be a wanderer, but was later changed to an itinerant Samaritan in order to have him interacting and helping other characters.
 During development, the team used an action base which was crucial to the game's fighting mechanics.
 Director Yoichi Yoshimoto focused on the game's fully polygonal aspects that were a departure from Square's previous works.
 The development team prioritized the movement of polygons in real time and how light affected their appearance.

 The character, Kojiro, was based on the Japanese swordsman, Kojiro Sasaki.
 Both Musashi and Kojiro shared a lengthy account of rivalry, hence the same frictional relationship that was referenced between the two inside the game.
 The legend says the two swordsmen set up to duel each other.
 Musashi reportedly arrived several hours late to purposely anger Kojiro and his supporters.
 Another nod to Kojiro and the legendary duel is when Musashi found him and Princess Fillet on the shores of the Island of Dragons.
 This loosely referenced Ganryu Island, the appointed location were the long-time rivals held their famous duel.

 When developing the characters for the game, Sakaguchi did not have a positive opinion of how popular the game would become.
 However, after the staff designed the graphics and the gameplay, he was surprised by the work, commenting that it was more interesting.
-The characters were designed by Koji Matsuoka and illustrated by Tetsuya Nomura.
+The characters were designed by Tetsuya Nomura.
 When the game was localized for an English release, translators had to change alcohol-based names with soda-pop names due to problems with rating boards.
 This resulted in several jokes being lost in translation.
 The game's English title was changed from "Brave Fencer Musashiden" to "Brave Fencer Musashi" in order to avoid confusing non-Japanese players about the title character's name, as "Musashiden" means "Musashi's story".

 The game's musical score was composed and produced by Tsuyoshi Sekito, who had never previously worked with Square.
 The Brave Fencer Musashiden: Original Soundtrack was released by DigiCube in Japan on July 23, 1998; it consists of 78 tracks spanning two compact discs in a boxset.

+Brave Fencer Musashiden was shown at the Spring 1998 Tokyo Game Show, with a playable demo containing three areas.

 After the game was done, the team was merged with those behind Parasite Eve II, Mana and Chrono Cross to make Final Fantasy XI.